Build your career as a Payroll Officer

 MEDIAN WEEKLY EARNINGS $1,548

-A career as a Payroll Clerk (also known as a Payroll Officer) offers a stable entry into the accounting and finance sectors, with opportunities across various industries like finance, healthcare, and retail.
-Payroll Clerks ensure accurate payroll processing and compliance, often working full-time, though part-time and contract roles are available.
+A career as a Payroll Officer offers a stable entry into the accounting and finance sectors, with opportunities across various industries like finance, healthcare, and retail.
+Payroll Officers ensure accurate payroll processing and compliance, often working full-time, though part-time and contract roles are available.
 The profession is predominantly female-dominated and provides valuable experience in financial management.
 The demand for these roles is strong, supported by the need for precise financial operations.
-With advancements in payroll systems and data analytics, Payroll Clerks can advance to higher positions in payroll management, HR, or accounting.
+With advancements in payroll systems and data analytics, payroll officers can advance to higher positions in payroll management, HR, or accounting.
 Professional certifications will further enhance career growth and earning potential.

 Gender Split